 Mrs L. Burnside - Deputy Safeguarding Lead

 Email welfare@edwardpauling.hounslow.sch.uk or telephone on 02088310841.
-The School Governor responsible for safeguarding is Mr Peter Tyndale.
+The School Governor responsible for safeguarding is Ms Sarah Scott and Ms Lesley Connor (Deputy Child Protection Governor).

 Safeguarding Concerns